pranjay-poddar/Dev-Geeks/cpp-projects/Spacecraft Orbital Mechanics Simulator/README.md

-# Celestial Body and Spacecraft Simulation
+# Spacecraft Orbital Mechanics Simulator

 This C++ program simulates the motion of a spacecraft influenced by the gravitational force of a celestial body (planet).
 It calculates the spacecraft's trajectory over a specified period using numerical integration.